sdascoli/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 Hi!
 I'm a Ph.D. student working on deep learning, jointly supervised by [Giulio Biroli](https://prairie-institute.fr/chairs/biroli-giulio/) (ENS Paris) and [Levent Sagun](https://scholar.google.com/citations?user=-iPZaBcAAAAJ&hl=en) (FAIR Paris).

-My research seeks to understand and improve the capacity of neural networks to learn from data.
 Before that, I studied Theoretical Physics and worked with NASA on [black hole mergers](https://www.youtube.com/watch?v=i2u-7LMhwvE&t=20s).

+My research focuses on understanding how deep neural networks are able to generalize despite being heavily overparametrized.
+On one hand, I use tools from statistical mechanics to study simple models, and try to understand when and why they overfit.
+On the other hand, I investigate how different types of inductive biases affect learning, from fully-connected networks to convolutional networks to transformers.
+I am also interested in bio-inspired alternatives to backpropagation.

 I love communicating science to the general audience, and wrote a couple books for this purpose.
-In my spare time I also play music, feel free to check out my videos!
+In my spare time I also play music, feel free to check out my [videos](https://www.youtube.com/channel/UC-5Iuwr1RR3uPGyfdlq6MZQ)!